Samuel Porter, Baron Porter: High Court

 On 7 November 1934, he was appointed to one of the two new judgeships in the High Court of Justice created to clear congestions and arrears in the High Court, and authorised pursuant to an address from both Houses of Parliament.
 Assigned to the King's Bench Division, he received the customary knighthood on 23 November.

 According to Harold Hanbury, "Porter's judgments in the King's Bench Division were always very sound.
 They were not spectacular, as he aimed at conciseness, and avoided the utterance of an unnecessary word."
-His Times obituary described his time in the High Court in the following terms:Of a judicial temperament, a sound lawyer, quiet but forceful in matter, and courteous to all who came before him, he was considered by many to have been one of the ablest of the King's Bench Judges.Though Porter did not have a high public profile, he came into prominence in 1936, when he chaired a tribunal of inquiry (whose other members were Gavin Simonds, KC and Roland Oliver, KC) appointed to investigate "whether any unauthorized disclosure was made of information to the Budge for the present year, or any use made of any such information for the purposes of private gain."
+His Times obituary described his time in the High Court in the following terms:Of a judicial temperament, a sound lawyer, quiet but forceful in matter, and courteous to all who came before him, he was considered by many to have been one of the ablest of the King's Bench Judges.Though Porter did not have a high public profile, he came into prominence in 1936, when he chaired a tribunal of inquiry (whose other members were Gavin Simonds, KC and Roland Oliver, KC) appointed to investigate "whether any unauthorized disclosure was made of information to the Budget for the present year, or any use made of any such information for the purposes of private gain."

 As a result of the tribunal's report, the Labour minister J. H. Thomas resigned as Secretary of State for the Colonies, as did Sir Alfred Butt, MP.
 The tribunal's procedure in relation to the examination of witnesses was subject to some criticism, included from Porter himself.
 As a result, corrective procedures were adopted for later similar inquiries.

 Porter was also occasionally involved in cases which attracted public attention.
 For instance, in 1935, he sentenced Canadian boxer Del Fontaine to death for the murder of Hilda Meeks.
 The same year, he issued a bench warrant against the vaudeville actress Peggy O'Neil for failing to answer a subpoena.